Christopher Walsh

 Education

-- PhD Student in Communication, Information, and Library Studies, Rutgers University, School of Communication, Information, and Media (beginning Fall 2021).
-Library and Information Science concentration.
+• PhD Candidate, Communication, Information, & Media (Library Science Department), Rutgers University, School of Communication, Information, and Media (2021-present).

 Additional Education